Pro Tips for Installing Asphalt Roofing Shingles

 Where allowed, you can save money by laying a new roof directly over the old shingles without removing the old roofing.
 However, this may be prohibited by code in some areas, where complete tear-off is required.
 And make sure the old roof is flat and in decent shape, as any flows or irregularity in the old roof will telegraph through to the new layer of shingles.
 And never go more than two layers thick.

 An ice and water membrane is an impermeable rubberized fabric that is used to double-guard against moisture penetration.
 It is a good idea to use this to line valleys and the first few feet of the roof deck along eaves.
 And it may be mandatory in regions with freezing winter temperatures, where ice dams are a likelihood.

 High Wind Considerations

 In areas where high winds are likely, it is a good idea to use shingles with a reinforced nailing strip area.
 These strips will increase wind uplift resistance up to 110 mph.
-As a general guide, a minimum of four No. 9 1 1/2-inch hex head screws must be used when shingles are installed in high wind areas.
+As a general guide, a minimum of four number nine 1 1/2-inch hex head screws must be used when shingles are installed in high wind areas.